Nitisha525/Watch-Ecommerce-Website/README.md

-# ⌚ Watch Ecommerce Website
+# ⌚ Luxury Watch Website

 A responsive multi-page luxury watch website developed using **HTML**, **CSS**, and **JavaScript**.
 The project showcases a modern and elegant interface for exploring luxury watches while demonstrating front-end web development skills, responsive layouts, and user-friendly navigation.